 Critical loads/levels are defined as ‘the atmospheric deposition/concentration of atmospheric pollutants below which adverse effects on receptors such as human beings, plants, ecosystems or materials do not occur according to present scientific knowledge’.
 Critical loads/levels exceedance maps show the difference between the critical load/level and the mapped monitored or modelled air pollutant load/levels and therefore show in which areas across Europe receptors are at risk from adverse effects of air pollutants.
 Details on modelling and mapping critical loads/levels of air pollutants are described in the Modelling and Mapping Manual of the LRTAP Convention.

-Further supporting information for Chapter 3 of the Modelling and Mapping Manual is provided in Scientific Background Document A (SBD-A).
+Further supporting information for Chapter 3 of the Modelling and Mapping Manual is provided here:

 A summary of the ozone flux-based critical levels for vegetation is provided here.